victoria-bondarchuk/Ethics-and-critical-thinking-around-the-ethics-of-digital-technology/README.md

-# Ethics and critical thinking around the ethics of digital technology
+# Ethics and critical thinking around design and digital technology

 ## Definition
 - Ethics - moral principles that govern a person's behaviour or the conducting of an activity.